alexeygrigorev/mlwiki.org/index.php/Non-Deterministic_Finite_Automata.md

 ---
-title: "Non-Deterministic Finite Automata"
 layout: default
 permalink: /index.php/Non-Deterministic_Finite_Automata
+tags:
+- automata
+title: Non-Deterministic Finite Automata
 ---

-# Non-Deterministic Finite Automata

 ## Non-Deterministic Finite Automata
 [Automata](Automata) that are ''non-deterministic'' (NFA) can be in several states at once
 - from a state $q$ on input $a$ it can go to several different states